Castlevania Judgment

+Castlevania Judgment is a 2008 fighting game developed by Eighting and published by Konami for the Wii.
+The game is based on the Castlevania series of games, and is the series' first fighting game.

 Gameplay

 The game features 3D environments, and uses the motion-sensing controls of the Wii Remote and Nunchuk.
 The Wii Remote is used for attacks, including basic attacks, "sub-weapons" and weapon attacks, by swinging the remote, and the Nunchuck is used to move the character around the stage and for defensive moves.
 Players can move freely around a stage, similar to the game Power Stone.

 Each character utilizes different weapons and different types of weapons that are available depending on the stage and interactive environment of the stage; also, they can set traps or use monsters in the stage to attack one another.
 Summons are available in combat, some of which can be caused by items.
 Players are able to make use of the Nintendo Wi-Fi connection to play against each other, and can connect with the Nintendo DS game Castlevania: Order of Ecclesia to unlock bonus content in both games.
 Examples of stages include the Throne Room, Torture Chamber and the Ghost Ship.
 Players can choose to pick a different palette color for their chosen character, referred to in the game as "alignment color", two of which apply accessories chosen by the player.